Feedbacks and Actions

 Coarse Condition

-Selects between using fine step (when false) or coarse step (when true).
+Selects between using fine steps (when false) or coarse steps (when true).

 Ganged Control Mode

-When this is set to "Relative" and the component controls multiple parameters at once they will all be stepped relative to their own values.
+When set to "Relative", and the component controls multiple parameters at once, they will all be stepped relative to their own values.

 Specific Settings - Analog